bhlx3lyx7/arch-learning/_tech-tools/system_design/system_design_video_notes.md

 	+ if we can achieve synchronized clock, we can depend on the timestamp for ordering, even in distributed system.

 ## EP33: load balancing
+- load balancer is a type of reverse proxy
+- keep state of server node health via heartbeat, process at local as opposed to in a coordination service to speed up routing
+- routing policies
+	+ least connections
+	+ least response time
+	+ round robin, optional weighted
+	+ hashing
+- layer 4 vs. layer 7 load balancing
+	+ layer 4: network transport layer, IP address, ports in header; compute faster
+	+ layer 7: application layer, header contents; more flexibility
+- consistent hashing, useful for cache, thus reduce amount of network calls
+- availability, single point of failure is unacceptable, can be deployed as active-active or active-passive mode
+- in reality, it often performs more functionalities than just load balancing
+	+ encryption/decryption
+	+ reverse proxy

+## EP34: Amazon Aurora
+- AWS Aurora is a NewSQL